TVR-AelinTX/etn/index.md

 ### 24/05/2022:

 An upgrade of pandas was performed on the sandbox environment to test if this would solve the issue, but it broke other pieces of the DELPHI code.
 Therefore it was decided to momentarily cut the plate syntax functionality from the platereader for the time being and reset to pandas v1.1.3.
-The rest of the code ran fine under the old pandas version and the tempaltes for displaying the output on DELHI were configured.
+The rest of the code ran fine under the old pandas version and the templates for displaying the output on DELHI were configured.

 ### 31/05/2022:

 The summary plots were made dynamically using plotly.
 Poorly behaving curves (significantly higher standard deviation than the average) were plotted as dashed lines (to indicate they are not used in further calculation) and then hidden by default.
 The user can click the concentration of these plots to set them to visible, should they want a summary plot that does show these curves.

+The plate syntax functionality was wrapped in a tkinter dialog script and compiled to a .exe usable by the scientists with pyinstaller.

 ## Batch mass /volume calculator app <a name="task13"></a>